silos that have a "mute" feature for hiding posts from people so you don't have to see what they post, without having to unfollow them.

 Some form of muting has reportedly been available since 2010(?).

-Flaminga was (site went down ~2014-12) an in-development Twitter client that proposes some elegant solutions to spam and abuse on Twitter.
+Flaminga was (site went down ~2014-12) an in-development Twitter client that proposed some elegant solutions to spam and abuse on Twitter.

 - Shared mute lists.
 Subscribe to a friend's mute list